giuse/devops/README.md

 I apply the same concept as password management: a different one for each server, and a password manager to handle the complexity.
 This script is a quick-setupper (is that even a word?) for the password manager that is `ssh-agent`.

 Make sure you manually deactivate the no-passphrase option in `ssh-keygen` for added safety (I take my own measures, as I hate typing passphrases each time I contact a remote).

+## `crypt_setup.sh`

+#### Prepare a key-accessed encrypted partition on your system.

+This is how I prepare a partition to unlock and mount by hand, where I store my backups.

+I keep the encryption key in a safe place, such as a (itself encrypted) usb stick or network storage.